andremann/SKG-IF/docs/source/products.rst

 Versioning
 --------------------
-:Description: A list of **Research products** identifiers pointing to newer versions of the product.
+:Description: A list of :ref:`Research product` identifiers pointing to newer versions of the product.
 :Type: List
 :Use: Recommended (0..1)